 Linda’s new body of work and recent exhibition focuses exclusively on her iPad sketches of the changing cityscape of London.
 She switched to using an iPad after an illness left her unable to physically sketch with traditional means anymore.

 Of course, there are many many artists who identify as reportage illustrators or whose work fits within the definition so below are just a few of the artists I love or have recently discovered, some you may have heard of and some may be new to you.

 Paul Hogarth, a British illustrator, is widely thought of as giving birth to modern reportage illustration.
 He and some of his colleagues were sent overseas after the Second World War to record various news items of interest.
 Hogarth even visited China, the first British artist to do so after the war, and illustrated a record of his visit.

-In this video Danny Gregory shares some his thoughts and flips through some of Paul Hogarth’s books.
+In this video, Danny Gregory shares some of his thoughts and flips through some of Paul Hogarth’s books.

 George Butler is an award-winning reportage illustrator who has covered significant events and issues such as the liberation of Mosul, leprosy in Nepal and life in Afghanistan.